-A. The head referee consults with other officials as necessary.

-B. The head referee adjudicates any fouls and communicates the type of foul to the players, scorekeeper, and spectators:

-i.
-Any player who receives penalty time is sent to the penalty box.

-ii.
-Any player who is ejected is removed from the player area.

-C. If a change of possession occurs, the appropriate procedure shall be followed before play is restarted.
+- A. The head referee consults with other officials as necessary. - B. The head referee adjudicates any fouls and communicates the type of foul to the players, scorekeeper, and spectators: - i.
+Any player who receives penalty time is sent to the penalty box. - ii.
+Any player who is ejected is removed from the player area. - C. If a change of possession occurs, the appropriate procedure shall be followed before play is restarted.

-D. Any loose live ball that was propelled and had not touched anything (including other players, equipment, or the ground) before the whistle to stop play is returned to the player who propelled it.

-i.
-This rule does not take effect if the ball is otherwise turned over.

-ii.
-If the propelling player is not eligible to receive the ball, it shall not be moved by this rule.

-E. Any loose ball that became out of bounds after the whistle to stop play is placed approximately 2 meters (2 yards) inside the point where it crossed the boundary line.

-i.
-The ball is inbounds and does not need to be inbounded by either team.

-ii.
-This rule does not take effect if another rule would move this ball elsewhere.

-F. Any external interference is removed.

-G. Any other concerns, including injured players and defective equipment, are addressed.

-H. If the quaffle will be dead when play is restarted, it is given to the formerly defending keeper.
+- D. Any loose live ball that was propelled and had not touched anything (including other players, equipment, or the ground) before the whistle to stop play is returned to the player who propelled it. - i.
+This rule does not take effect if the ball is otherwise turned over. - ii.
+If the propelling player is not eligible to receive the ball, it shall not be moved by this rule. - E. Any loose ball that was propelled and had touched something (including other players, equipment, or the ground) before the whistle to stop play shall continue its motion until it comes to rest or becomes out of bounds. - i.
+If the ball became out of bounds after the whistle, it is placed approximately 2 meters inbounds from the point where it crossed the boundary line and does not need to be inbounded by either team. - ii.
+If the ball moves after coming to rest, it shall be placed at the spot where it initially came to rest. - iii.
+This rule does not take effect if another rule would move this ball elsewhere. - F. Any external interference is removed. - G. Any other concerns, including injured players and defective equipment, are addressed. - H. If the quaffle will be dead when play is restarted, it is given to the formerly defending keeper.